2013 Moore tornado: Moore

-The tornado continued through Moore's eastern neighborhoods.
-Highland East Jr. High's main building was spared, but the separate gymnasium building was completely destroyed, and a set of lockers from the structure was lofted and thrown a considerable distance into a nearby neighborhood.
-The Moore Public Schools administration building, a converted former hospital located a few blocks to the east, was also struck and destroyed.
 The tornado was noticeably narrower at this point, but was still causing a continuous swath of EF4 damage to numerous homes as it moved through multiple subdivisions.
 A well-built, anchor-bolted home at the corner of Heatherwood Drive and Southeast 5th Street was reduced to a bare slab, sustaining EF5 damage.
 A large, well-bolted-down home at the end of a private drive off of Southeast 4th Street (SH-37) was also swept cleanly away at EF5 intensity.
 Debris was scattered well away from the site, a vehicle was thrown over 100 yd, and wind-rowing was again noted at that location.

 Weakening and dissipation

 Further east, the tornado weakened to EF3 strength as it exited Moore, destroying six industrial buildings and damaging two others.
 A final small area of EF4 damage was noted nearby as two homes and a concrete building were leveled.
 The tornado then began to rapidly narrow and weaken, snapping and uprooting several trees and causing EF2 damage to a farm just east of Moore, where the house lost its roof and an outbuilding was destroyed.
 A pickup truck slid 200 ft away from the farm into a field while remaining upright.
 At 3:35 p.m.
 CDT, the tornado dissipated at a nearby tree line about 1/3 mi east of South Air Depot Boulevard.
 The tornado traveled a total of 13.85 mi over 39 minutes, moving at an average rate of 9.5 m/s (9.5 m/s).
 It reached a maximum width of 1900 yd.

 The violent updrafts in the supercell that produced the tornado lofted debris from homes and other buildings in Moore at least 10 mi outside of the tornado's outer circulation, with reports of various objects and personal possessions being found as far away as Midwest City.